nbarkhina/DosWasmX/README.md

 - Emscripten https://github.com/emscripten-core/emscripten

 # Disclaimer
-This app was made for fun and is not is not affiliated or associated with Microsoft.
+This app was made for fun and is not affiliated or associated with Microsoft.